 Pieter Korteweg.
 Mr. Korteweg has been a Director of AerCap since September 27, 2006.
 He serves as Vice Chairman of Cerberus Global Investment Advisors, LLC, and Director of Cerberus entities in the Netherlands.
 In addition, he serves as Non Executive Member of the Board of Showa Jisho Co.
 Ltd (Tokyo), Member of the Supervisory Board of Bawag PSK Bank (Vienna), Member of the Board of Bawag Holding GmbH (Vienna) and Non Executive Member of the Board of Haya Real Estate S.L.U.
 (Madrid).
 He currently also serves as senior advisor to Anthos B.V.
-Mr. Korteweg previously served, amongst others, as Member of the Board of Aozora Bank Ltd. (Tokyo), Chairman of the Supervisory Board of Pensions and Insurance Supervisory Authority of the Netherlands, Chairman of the Supervisory Board of De Nederlandsche Bank.
+Mr. Korteweg previously served, amongst others, as Member of the Supervisory Board of Mercedes Benz Nederland BV, as Non Executive Member of the Board of Aozora Bank Ltd. (Tokyo), Chairman of the Supervisory Board of Pensions and Insurance Supervisory Authority of the Netherlands, Chairman of the Supervisory Board of the Dutch Central Bureau of Statistics and Vice Chairman of the Supervisory Board of De Nederlandsche Bank.
 From 1987 to 2001, Mr. Korteweg was President and Chief Executive Officer of Robeco Group in Rotterdam.
 From 1981 to 1986, he was Treasurer General at the Netherlands Ministry of Finance.
-In addition, Mr. Korteweg was a professor of economics from 1971 to 1998 at Erasmus University Rotterdam.
+In addition, Mr. Korteweg was a professor of economics from 1971 to 1998 at Erasmus University Rotterdam in the Netherlands.
+Mr. Korteweg holds a PhD in Economics from Erasmus University Rotterdam.